DFE-Digital/publish-teacher-training/adr/0011-tda-courses.md

 ## Decision

 API v1 Enhancement - We will extend API v1 in the Publish module to accommodate the additional values.
 This will involve updating the API attributes and documentation accordingly.

 The new values are:

-    * Qualifications field: 'undergraduate_degree', representing the course awards a degree.
+* Qualifications field: `undergraduate_degree`, representing the course awards a degree.

-    * Program type field: 'teacher_degree_apprenticeship' representing the new route into teaching.
+* Program type field: `teacher_degree_apprenticeship` representing the new route into teaching.

 Course Wizard Enhancement: The add course wizard in Publish will be improved to seamlessly accept TDA courses.
 This enhancement aims to streamline the course addition process for users and ensure compatibility with the new course types.